-In 1870, the original church building was sold and dismantled, and a new church, a frame structure of 'neat Gothic style', was erected at a cost of $1800.
-In 1893, the box stoves used to heat the building were replaced with a hot air furnace.
-Electric lighting was installed in 1909, and a basement was added in the 1930's.
+In 1870, the original church building was sold and dismantled, and a new church, a frame structure of "neat Gothic style", was erected at a cost of $1800.
+In 1893, the box stoves used to heat the building were replaced by a hot air furnace.
+Electric lighting was installed in 1909, and a basement was added in the 1930s.
 In 1951, the church spire was restored, but the four smaller spires at each corner were removed.
-The church was enlarged to provide additional Sunday school space in 1956.
+The church was enlarged to provide additional Sunday School space in 1956.
 In 1968, work began on a Christian Education wing for the church.
 This wing was named the "William J. Walker Memorial Wing," in honour of the Reverend Walker, who served from 1958-1964.
 This building was officially opened on April 13, 1969.
 The Stamford Presbyterian Church celebrated its bi-centennial anniversary in 1984.

-The Drummond Hill Presbyterian Church was destroyed in the Battle of Lundy's Lane (July 25th 1814), which was fought on the heights around it.
-It was a setback for the Drummond Hill congregation, and they held services in one another's homes for a while before deciding to rebuild the church.
+The Drummond Hill Presbyterian Church was destroyed during the Battle of Lundy's Lane, which was fought on the heights around it (July 25th, 1814).
+This was a setback for the Drummond Hill congregation, and they held services in one another's homes for a while before deciding to rebuild the church.
 This new church was located west of the present Drummond Hill Church, and was in use by 1819.
 Eventually, this church proved inadequate to service the growing congregation.

 By 1886, the congregation had grown so large that it could not be accommodated within the existing church.
-It was sold to J. Harrison Pew who moved it to his property on Lundy's Lane (where the Bon Villa stands today), and William Lowell offered to pay for the construction of a new brick church.
+It was sold to J. Harrison Pew, who moved it to his property on Lundy's Lane (where present day Shoppers Drug Mart stands today - former Bon Villa site), and William Lowell offered to pay for the construction of a new brick church.
 On August 29, 1886, the cornerstone was laid by Mrs. Lowell, and on March 5, 1887, it was dedicated in honour of Queen Victoria's jubilee.
 This building has survived as the present Drummond Hill Presbyterian Church, although alterations and additions have been made to the structure.

-During the 1890's, the church was enlarged, stained glass windows were added, and new heating pipes, an oil tank and a water cooler were installed.
-In 1929, construction began on a new building, which included a gymnasium, and the cornerstone was laid on June 27 of that year.
+During the 1890s, the church was enlarged, stained glass windows were added, and new heating pipes, an oil tank and a water cooler were installed.
+In 1929, construction began on a new building, which included a gymnasium, and the cornerstone for this new building was laid on June 27 of that year.
 The congregation continued to grow rapidly, and by 1959, additions were necessary.
-Plans were made to construct a Christian education building, a new front and tower for the church, and to rebuild the junior Sunday school room.
+Plans were made to construct a Christian education building, a new front and tower for the church, and to rebuild the Junior Sunday School Room.
 These were completed and formally dedicated on June 21st, 1961.

 Over the years, many minor changes were made to the structure of the church.
 A furnace, carpeting and new seats were added in 1892, and a pipe organ was installed in 1903.
 A manse was built in 1877 on Queen Street, west of St. Clair Avenue, where it stood until May, 1929, when it was purchased by the government as the site of the new Post Office.
 A Sunday School was built in 1906, and additions were made in 1924-1925.
+With the union of the Methodist, Presbyterian and Congregational Churches in 1925, St. Andrew's joined the United Church of Canada.
 In 1958, the church was sold to the government, who demolished it in 1962, to make room for a new annex to the Post Office.
-A new St. Andrew's Church near the corner of Morrison Street and Stanley Avenue was opened on September 10, 1961.
+A new St. Andrew's United Church near the corner of Morrison Street and Stanley Avenue was opened on September 10, 1961.